Philip Perry: Early life and education

 Perry was born in San Diego County, California.
-He graduated with a Bachelor of Arts degree in English from Colorado College in 1986.
-He earned a Juris Doctor degree from Cornell Law School in 1990.
+He grew up in Orinda, California, a San Francisco Bay Area suburb and was a 1982 graduate of Miramonte High School, He graduated with a Bachelor of Arts degree in English from Colorado College in 1986, and obtained a Juris Doctor degree from Cornell Law School in 1990.

 Career

-Counsel to United States Senate/campaign finance abuse

-In 1997–98, Perry was counsel to the United States Senate hearings on campaign finance abuses in the 1996 presidential campaigns.
+In 1997 and 1998, Perry was counsel to the United States Senate hearings on campaign finance abuses in the 1996 presidential campaigns.

-2000 presidential transition team

-In 2000, he was a policy advisor for the Bush-Cheney presidential transition team and an advisor on the Vice Presidential Debate preparation team.
-Of Perry, Cheney said, "He was tough...much tougher than I would have been on my father-in-law."
+In 2000, he was a policy advisor for the Bush-Cheney presidential transition team and an advisor on the vice presidential debate preparation team.

-Department of Justice

-Perry joined the Department of Justice and served in a number of roles before being named acting associate attorney general (the Department’s third-ranking official), overseeing DOJ's five civil litigating units: Civil, Tax, Environment and Natural Resources, Antitrust, and Civil Rights.
+Perry joined the Department of Justice and served in a number of roles before being named acting associate attorney general (the department's third-ranking official), overseeing DOJ's five civil litigating units: Civil, Tax, Environment and Natural Resources, Antitrust, and Civil Rights.